kchinzei/kch-rgbw-lib/docs/RGBWLED.md

 LEDs are stored as an array.

 For more than 5 LEDs we need to solve it using linear programming (LP).
 Since LP is a heavy computation, operations that involve LP are asynchronous.
+Asynchronous functions are suffixed ...Async().

 ### Luminance and brightness